Higher Airy structures, W algebras and topological recursion: Higher quantum Airy structures from higher abstract loop equations

 \subsubsection{Relation with global spectral curves}

-The topological recursion of Chekhov-Eynard-Orantin \cite{EO}, and the Bouchard-Eynard topological recursion \cite{BE2,BE, BHLMR}, were not presented in terms of local spectral curves.
-Let us now briefly show that the notion of spectral curves used in these papers -- which we here call ``global'' -- is a special case of the local spectral curves defined above.
+The topological recursion of Chekhov--Eynard--Orantin \cite{EO}, and the Bouchard--Eynard topological recursion \cite{BE2,BE, BHLMR}, were not presented in terms of local spectral curves.
+Let us now briefly show that the notion of spectral curves used in these papers ---which we here call ``global'' --- is a special case of the local spectral curves defined above.

 \begin{defin} A \emph{global spectral curve} is a quadruple $(\mathcal{C}, x, y,B)$, where \begin{itemize} \item $\mathcal{C}$ is a Riemann surface; \item $x$ is a meromorphic function on $\mathcal{C}$.
 We denote by $R \subset \mathcal{C}$ the set of ramification points of $x$ that are zeros of $\dd x$.
 For any $p_{\alpha} \in R$, we let $r_{\alpha}$ be its order.
 We assume $R$ is finite; \item $y$ is a meromorphic function on $\mathcal{C}$.; \item $B$ is a meromorphic symmetric bidifferential on $\mathcal{C} \times \mathcal{C}$, whose only singularity is a double pole on the diagonal with biresidue $1$. \end{itemize} \end{defin}